 The actual “ladder” was the drawing of the control logic, an illustration of how the relays were wired together.
 Even today, a lot of the conventions that led to “ladders” are still in use, and I will use a recent example drawing to illustrate this.

-Below is a simplified drawing of a control circuit.
+Below is a simplified drawing of a control circuit and one of our ladder logic diagram examples.
 The appearance is what led to being called ladder logic, since it superficially resembles a ladder.

 Other drawing conventions that survived into the software version include: